quiltdata/t4/UserDocs.md

 Either of `srchash` or `desthash` may have the value `"latest"`.
 In this case, the `srchash` or `desthash` wil be compared against the *current* T4 object.
 This will include changes which have not yet been snapshotted.

-#### `helium.diff(srchash, 'latest')`
-Lists changes to a T4 object between the snapshot at `srchash` and the object's current state.
-This includes changes which have not yet been snapshotted.

 ### Configuration

 #### `helium.config()`